iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/adding_exporting.rst

     :align: center
     :alt: the button for swapping between list and chart views

-To swap between the list and chart views:
+|br| To swap between the list and chart views:

 .. image:: img/adding_exporting/inspector_plot.png
     :width: 600
     :align: center
     :alt: the inspector tab showing the chart view

-From the chart view, you can also click the highlighted button to open the chart in a new window, where you can download the chart as an SVG or PNG file, or the data as a comma-separated variable (CSV) file:
+|br| From the chart view, you can also click the highlighted button to open the chart in a new window, where you can download
+the chart as an SVG or PNG file, or the data as a comma-separated variable (CSV) file:

 .. image:: img/adding_exporting/inspector_graph.png